elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

     88:60:ee:9e:72:66:aa:a5:f3:b7:cc:25:20:82:88:d4 user1@local.com

-I accepted the defaults on the prompts and I actually didn&#8217;t create a password for this key since this is just for this lab.
+I accepted the defaults on the prompts and I actually didn't create a password for this key since this is just for this lab.
 After the above process is done, we will see the following files:

     [user1@rhel2 ~]$ ls -l .ssh/
     total 12